This is page two of our System Preferences article. Here's what you'll find elsewhere in the article:

 The aforementioned Arrangement tab appears when multiple displays are connected.
 If two displays are mirrored (denoted by the 'Mirror Displays' checkbox), basic representations of them will be overlaid.
 When this option is not selected, you can drag the displays around to change their positions.
 Typically, it's common to place one next to the other, providing a logical pathway for your mouse cursor to use, but you can place one on top of the other, if you wish.
 One of the displays shown in this tab will have a menu bar on, and that can be dragged to another to make it the primary display; however, as of OS X Mavericks, every display has its own menu bar anyway.

-Finally, the Options tab provides settings specific to that display, such as using the display power button to sleep/wake the Mac or power down/power up the display, or disabling its own brightness controls.
+If you have an Options tab on your macOS install, its settings are specific to that display, such as using the display power button to sleep/wake the Mac or power down/power up the display, or disabling its own brightness controls.
 You'll need to click the lock and authenticate with your username to make changes.

 Energy Saver options in macOS Sierra